Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion

 \section{Abstract}

-Image decomposition is a crucial subject in the field of image processing.
-It can extract salient features from the source image.
-We propose a new image decomposition method based on convolutional neural network.
-This method can be applied to many image processing tasks.
-In this paper, we apply the image decomposition network to the image fusion task.
-We input infrared image and visible light image and decompose them into three high-frequency feature images and a low-frequency feature image respectively.
-The two sets of feature images are fused using a specific fusion strategy to obtain fusion feature images.
-Finally, the feature images are reconstructed to obtain the fused image.
-Compared with the state-of-the-art fusion methods, this method has achieved better performance in both subjective and objective evaluation.
+Image decomposition into constituent components has many applications in the field of image processing.
+It aims to extract salient features from the source image for subsequent pattern recognition.
+In this paper, we propose a new image decomposition method based on a convolutional neural network.
+It is applied to the task of image fusion.
+In particular, a pair of infrared and visible light images are decomposed into three high-frequency feature images and a low-frequency feature images respectively.
+The two sets of feature images are fused using a novel fusion strategy to obtain fused feature maps.
+The feature maps are subsequently reconstructed to obtain the fused image.
+Compared with the state-of-the-art fusion methods, the proposed approach achieves better performance in both subjective and objective evaluation.